rameshy9891/OnlineFoodDeliveryApp/README.md

 ## Contributors:

-This project is being developed and maintained by Ramesh Yadav(TL), Salman Khan, Rohit, Nitish Mandal
+This project is being developed and maintained by
+- Ramesh Yadav(TL)
+- Salman Khan
+- Rohit
+- Nitish Mandal
+- Rushikesh